thejinxters/popl-project/paper.md

 In the case a different implementation is wanted from the update method, an appropriate overload can be used as previously discussed.

-In Interface class definition, @abstract decorator can be added in order to ensure that the particular function cannot be accessed directly through the interface class, but only through a class that implements the interface template.
-Functions who have @abstract decorator overloaded methods must be added with the appropriate decorator (@when, @before, etc.) in order to make them executable.
-Unlike the previous overloaded function, the @abstract decorator function is designed to be overloaded, since it doesn’t have any implementation to begin with.
+In the `Interface` class definition, the `@abstract` decorator can be added in order to ensure that the particular function cannot be accessed directly through the interface class, but only through a class that implements the interface template.
+Functions who have `@abstract` decorator overloaded methods must be added with the appropriate decorator (`@when`, `@before`, etc.) in order to make them executable.
+Unlike the previous overloaded function, the `@abstract` decorator function is designed to be overloaded, since it doesn’t have any implementation to begin with.